If you need information about how to obtain a tourist visa (or L visa) for China, you’ve come to the right place.

 Note that, aside from rare exceptions, it’s not possible to send your passport and request a visa through the mail; you have to show up in person at the CVASC or at the Chinese Consulate.

-If for some reason you don’t want to, or you can’t show up personally, you can use an agency to get your Chinese VISA.
+If for some reason you don’t want to, or you can’t show up personally, you can use an agency to get your Chinese Visa.
 This will have a supplementary cost, but it may still be cheaper than the cost of the trip to the nearest CVASC or Chinese Consulate.

-In this case you’ll have to send your passport (and other necessary documents) to the agency and they will handle everything.
+In this case, you’ll have to send your passport (and other necessary documents) to the agency and they will handle everything.
 To apply for a visa service through an agency you can use the form above on the right.

 How long will a Chinese visa last?

-Beginning in 2014, American citizens can also apply for a multiple entry visa valid for 6 months, a year or ten years.
+Beginning in 2014, American citizens can also apply for a multiple-entry visa valid for 6 months, a year, or ten years.
 Note that the fact that you can apply doesn’t mean for sure that they’ll give you one; the decision is at the discretion of the embassy.

 How much does a Chinese visa cost and how long will it take to get one?

-In general, to obtain a visa it will take four business days.
+In general, obtaining a visa will take four business days.
 To get a visa in 2-3 business days you can apply for the Express Service (it costs an additional 20 USD); while to get a visa within one business day you can apply for Rush Service (which costs an additional 30 USD).
 Note that the Rush Service is granted only in documented cases of extreme urgency.

 What documents will I need to get a visa?

-- A passport valid for at least six months (that is it will not expire in less than six months and has at least two empty pages;
+- A passport valid for at least six months (that is it will not expire in less than six months and has at least two empty pages);

 - Photocopy of your passport (both the photo page and pages with Chinese visas);